MistyCommunity/Documentation/src/content/misty-ii/robot/get-started.md

 **Before you begin**, you need:
 * a Misty II robot that's powered on and connected to your local Wi-Fi network.
-* the IP address for your Misty II robot, which you can find in the Misty Mobile App.
+* the IP address for your Misty II robot, which you can find in the Misty App for mobile devices.

 **Before getting started**, place Misty on the black foam block from her box.
 This will ensure that, as you program her, she doesn’t accidentally roll off the table.